mwanji/humpty/README.md

 </filter-mapping>
 ````

-The `url-pattern` can be anything you want, but only humpty-managed assets should be passed to it.
+The `url-pattern` can be anything you want, but only humpty-managed bundle names should be passed to it.

-If you are are using Servlet 2.5 or under, add a filter declaration:

 ````xml
 <filter>